-Tok Mostert, a Professional Hunter from South Africa, now living in Sweden, is sharing his writings on dog training
+Tok Mostert, a Professional Hunter from South Africa, now living in Sweden, is sharing his writings on dog training with us.
+You can start reading them from Part 1 here.

 We are Losing Legendary Methods (Fieldwork 1) - By T. Mostert